RichMorin/elixir_style_guide/README.md

 end
 ```

- * Use heredocs with markdown for documentation.
+ * Use heredocs with Markdown for documentation.

 ```elixir
 # not preferred